pantheon-systems/documentation/source/content/object-cache.md

 categories: [performance]
 tags: [cache, plugins, modules, database]
 contributors: [cityofoaksdesign, carolynshannon, whitneymeredith]
-reviewed: "2022-02-10"
+reviewed: "2022-06-01"
 ---

 Pantheon's [<dfn id="objectcache">Object Cache (formerly Redis)</dfn>](/object-cache) is an open-source, networked, in-memory, key-value data store based on Redis that can be used as a drop-in caching backend for your Drupal or WordPress website.

 ## Benefits of Object Cache

-Most website frameworks like Drupal and WordPress use databases to cache internal application "objects" along with queries for normal page requests, which causes increased load-times.
+Most website frameworks like Drupal and WordPress use databases to cache internal application objects along with queries for normal page requests, which causes increased load-times.

-Object Cache remembers, or caches, any queries to the server after the first time a Drupal or WordPress page is loaded.
-When another user loads the page, the results are provided from the Object Cache stored in memory without needing to query the database again.
+Object Cache remembers, or caches, any queries to the server after a Drupal or WordPress page is loaded for the first time.
+When another user loads the page, the results are provided from the Object Cache which is stored in memory without querying the database again.
 This results in much faster page load times, and less server impact on database resources.

 ### Scalable Performance

-Object Cache provides an alternative caching backend that resides in memory rather than databases that store data on disks or SSDs.
+Object Cache provides an alternative caching backend that resides in memory rather than a database that stores data on a disk or a solid-state drive (SSD).
 By eliminating the need to access disks, Object Cache avoids seek time delays and can access data in microseconds.
 This improves performance for dynamic pages and logged-in users.
 It also provides a number of other features for developers looking to use it to manage queues, or perform custom caching of their own.

 ## Enable Object Cache